-Yet, veiled from the knowledge of these pioneers, the Ilufae temple they repurposed had itself been erected upon the bedrock of an antiquated Ilufae installation harkening back to Safyr's golden age.
-Two decades ago, the venerable Gilderoy Gildenloewe, in the twilight of his years, at last completed the meticulous excavation of the ancestral Gildenloewe manor's subterranean layers.
-His existence had been a continuum of inquiry and pursuit since first encountering the cryptic tales enveloping the temple's grounds.
-Gilderoy's quest, spanning three generations—himself, his son, and his grandson Ervig Gildenloewe—proved fruitless in deciphering the purpose of this ancient edifice or unlocking its mysteries.
+Unbeknownst to these pioneers, the Ilufae temple they repurposed was built on the foundations of an ancient Ilufae installation from Safyr's golden age.
+Two decades ago, Gilderoy Gildenloewe, in the twilight of his life, completed the meticulous excavation of the underground layers of the ancestral Gildenloewe manor.
+His life had been a continuous quest, spanning three generations—himself, his son, and his grandson Ervig Gildenloewe—to decipher the purpose of this enigmatic structure and unlock its mysteries.

-Six months prior, an incident transpired that marked a pivotal juncture.
-Ervig stumbled upon the enigmatic truth that lay beneath the colossal metallic annular structure presiding at the facility's heart.
-Serendipitously, his servant Rydell unwittingly turned the rings, setting in motion a revelation.
-Drawing upon his scholarship in the arcane tongue of the Ilufae and his mastery of mathematical constructs gleaned from his tenure at the venerable Grand College of Servasberg, Ervig in a symphony of intellect and calculation, unveiled the equations essential to configure the coordinates and awaken the dormant gate.
+Six months prior, a pivotal event occurred.
+Ervig stumbled upon the truth hidden beneath the massive metallic annular structure at the heart of the facility.
+It was an accidental turning of the rings by his servant Rydell that set off a revelation.
+Drawing upon his knowledge of the arcane Ilufae language and his mastery of mathematical constructs from his time at the prestigious Grand College of Servasberg, Ervig uncovered the equations necessary to configure the coordinates and awaken the dormant gate.

-Yet, the outcome diverged starkly from his aspiration of unveiling an untouched realm of splendour.
-Instead, the portal rent the fabric of reality, unleashing an eldritch entity—the Greater Us—from an abyss beyond imagination.
-This abomination, inscrutable and cosmic, extended its tendrils into Ervig's essence, subsuming him into a grotesque fusion of mind and matter.
-The Gildenloewe manor metamorphosed into a crucible of dread, as the Greater Us grew and consumed with inexorable fervour beneath the mansion's foundations.
+However, the outcome was far from his hope of revealing an untouched realm of wonder.
+The portal tore the fabric of reality, unleashing an eldritch entity known as the Greater Us from a realm beyond imagination.
+This abomination, inscrutable and cosmic, extended its tendrils into Ervig, merging him into a grotesque fusion of mind and matter.
+The Gildenloewe manor transformed into a crucible of horror as the Greater Us grew and began to covertly consume everything beneath the mansion's foundations.

-The narrative, intertwined with tragedy, continued its dirge.
-Theodoric, the last bastion of unassimilated resistance, navigated treacherous halls now rife with the demented echoes of erstwhile comrades.
-A dance of survival ensued, yet the odds proved insurmountable.
-One by one, the untainted dwindled, yielding to assimilation or a gruesome end.
+The tale of tragedy continued to unfold.
+Theodoric, the last bastion of unassimilated resistance, navigated treacherous halls in a bid to escape.
+A desperate battle for survival began, but the odds seemed insurmountable.
+One by one, the uncorrupted fell, either succumbing to assimilation or meeting gruesome ends.

-Five days ago, an anomaly shattered the threshold.
-Talhoffer, an infamous serial killer, engineered a brazen escape from Servasberg's clutches.
-His intent led him to the Gildenloewe manor—a haven or a fortress, he could not have foreseen the chilling tableau awaiting him.
-Instead of potential hostages, he was greeted by a nightmarish theatre of the grotesque, a pandemonium that demanded the last vestiges of his cunning to evade the clutches of eldritch horrors.
-Only a slender thread of fortune granted him respite, as Theodoric—once a stalwart guardian, now a spectre of resilience—hauled a maddened Talhoffer to sanctuary within the library's hallowed confines.
+Five days ago, an anomaly shattered the status quo.
+Talhoffer, a notorious serial killer, engineered a daring escape from Servasberger justice, which led him to the Gildenloewe manor.
+What he found inside was far beyond his expectations.
+Instead of potential hostages with which to negotiate freedom, he encountered a nightmarish tableau of horror, a pandemonium that required every ounce of his cunning to escape the clutches of eldritch terrors.
+Only a slim thread of luck allowed Theodoric, once a stalwart guardian and now a specter of resilience, to rescue a maddened Talhoffer and bring him to safety within the library's hallowed confines.

-Three days ago, a cohort of intrepid adventurers embarked upon the manor's threshold, guided by whispers of justice.
-Their quarry: Talhoffer.
-Yet, the peril they encountered eclipsed their pursuit.
-Within the mansion's venerable halls, the Greater Us ensnared their minds in a labyrinth of hallucination and dread.
-Illusions danced like phantoms as the adventurers fought imagined spectres and quaked before spectres conjured by their own terror.
-In their desperate struggle against the boundaries of sanity, their hearts faltered, succumbing to the crushing grip of heart-stilled terror.
+Three days ago, a group of brave adventurers arrived at the manor's doorstep, drawn by whispers of justice and their pursuit of Talhoffer.
+However, the peril they faced far surpassed their initial mission.
+Within the mansion's ancient halls, the Greater Us ensnared their minds in a maze of hallucinations and terror.
+Illusions danced like specters as the adventurers battled imagined horrors, succumbing to their own fear.
+In their desperate struggle against the boundaries of sanity, their hearts faltered, giving in to the overwhelming grip of paralyzing terror.

 On the 10th of Tayonos, in the year 10125 GA, a resolute group of daring bounty hunters made their way to the mansion of Gildenloewe.
 Their journey had been motivated by a series of clues pointing to the possible whereabouts of the elusive figure known as Talhoffer.